 » use our faith even though the "old man" frequently revives and attempts to dominate us as it did in sinful Egypt.

-God's salvation is clearly revealed to be a process consisting of His calling, justification, sanctification and glorification.
-In the Exodus account, justification is exemplified by Israel being called out of slavery, coming under the blood of the lamb on Passover and passing through the Red Sea in a type of baptism.
+The Bible clearly reveals God's salvation to be a process consisting of His calling, justification, sanctification, and glorification.
+In the Exodus account, justification is exemplified by Israel being called out of slavery, coming under the blood of the lamb on Passover, and passing through the Red Sea in a type of baptism.
 Like us under the New Covenant, the Israelites were then prepared to make the Old Covenant with God.

-Glorification is pictured by their passing through the Jordan River and entering into possession of their inheritance.
+Their crossing the Jordan River and entering into possession of their inheritance pictures glorification.
 If we measure the time required for their justification and glorification, we can see they were very short periods.
-But sanctification, the in-between period during which the Israelites were preparing to possess their inheritance, took a long forty years.
+But sanctification, the in-between period during which God was preparing the Israelites to possess their inheritance, took a long forty years.